eike-fokken/grazer/README.md

 ## Installation
-Before you can use grazer, you must build it (You can also download a prebuilt version, although note that the latex documentation is not included and also the helper functions are missing.
-But for a first glimpse, checkout [Releases](https://github.com/eike-fokken/grazer/releases)).
+Before you can use grazer, you must build it.
+Supported compilers are clang-9 and gcc-9.
-Supported compilers are clang-9, gcc-9 and Microsofts Visual Studio 2019 as well as later versions.
+Microsofts Visual Studio 2019 was supported but the dependency on IPOPT made this difficult.
-Other compilers may work and probably do as we strive for full standard compliance to C++17.
+Other compilers may work, if you can compile IPOPT with them.

 ### Installing all dependencies